 House hacking will let you get started for just 3.5% down.
 I was able to purchase a $220,000 house for less than $8,000 all in with this strategy, and the wealth I generated from this purchase fueled the rapid growth of my portfolio.

 Online real estate platforms like fundrise will get you started for as little as $500 and give you a taste for what it's like to be involved in real estate, so you can decide if you want to invest more, or get into active investing later on.
+If you are looking for more ways to invest, consider these 25 ways to invest in real estate.

 When it comes to investing, there's generally two schools of thought: